MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 [dbt](https://docs.getdbt.com/docs/introduction) has become the standard for data transformation ("the T in ELT").
 It combines the accessibility of SQL with software engineering best practices, allowing you to not only build reliable data pipelines, but also document, test and version-control them.

-Materialize integrates with dbt through the `dbt-materialize` adapter.
-The adapter implements custom materializations and macros to **build**, **run** and **version-control** models that transform streaming data in real time.
-In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in real time.
+In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in real time — from model building to continuous testing.

 ## Setup